mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While technical standards have only limited ability to control political and economic centralization of the Internet, legal standards (whether regulation or legislation) show more promise.
 However, regulating the Internet is risky without a firm grounding in the effects on the architecture, informed by a technical viewpoint.

-If the IETF wishes to assure that any future regulations are compatibile with the Internet's architectural goals, it must be seen as legitimate by the relevant parties -- for example, by competition regulators.
+That viewpoint can and should be provided by the Internet standards community.
+To effectively do so, its institutions must be seen as legitimate by the relevant parties -- for example, by competition regulators.
 In particular, if the IETF is perceived as representing or being controlled by "big tech" concerns, its ability to guide decisions that affect the Internet will be diminished considerably.

 The IETF already has features that arguably provide considerable legitimacy; for example, open participation and representation by individuals rather than companies both enhance input legitimacy; a well-defined process with multiple layers of appeals and transparency contributes to throughput legitimacy, and a long history of successful Internet standards provides perhaps the strongest source of legitimacy for the IETF -- its output.